shervinea/cheatsheet-translation/es/cheatsheet-unsupervised-learning.md

 **25. In an unsupervised learning setting, it is often hard to assess the performance of a model since we don't have the ground truth labels as was the case in the supervised learning setting.**

-&#10230; En un entorno de aprendizaje no supervisado, a menudo es difícil evaluar el rendimiento de un modelo ya que no contamos con las etiquetas verdaderas, como es el caso del aprendizaje supervisado.
+&#10230; En un entorno de aprendizaje no supervisado, a menudo es difícil evaluar el rendimiento de un modelo ya que no contamos con las etiquetas verdaderas, como en el caso del aprendizaje supervisado.

 <br>